shimon/shimon.github.io/_posts/2017-04-06-how-product-managers-lose-engineer-trust.md

 When you're managing a team with multiple different skillsets, it can be hard to know when you're seeing bad work.
 So the best thing you can do here is make sure that each functional team has its own standard bearers.
 People who can evaluate the work others are doing as it happens, and make sure that the codebase or design or product roadmap is something to be proud of.

 On the other hand, suppose you have an engineer who often does lousy work.
-The other engineers know this (because they're completing his features and fixing his bugs).
-If you treat that assclown the same way you treat any other engineer, you're sending them all the message that you don't appreciate the difference.
+The other engineers know this because they're completing his features and fixing his bugs.
+If you (and the engineer's direct manager) treat that dummy the same way you treat any other engineer, you're sending them all the message that you don't appreciate the difference.
+On the other hand, confronting the problem in a firm but respectful way---either with the individual or their manager---reminds them that the quality of their work does not go unnoticed.

 ### 5. Refuse to prioritize